 Both traditional insurance providers and digital newcomers are competing for the same customer base.
 As a result, acquiring new customers requires targeted outreach with the right message at the moment a buyer is ready to purchase a specific type of insurance.

 Predictive analytics allows insurance companies to evaluate the demographics of the target audience, their buying signals, preferences, buying patterns, pricing sensitivity, and a variety of other data points that forecast buyer readiness.
-This real-time data empowers companies to reach policyholders with customized messaging that is more likely to convert.
+This real-time data empowers insurers to reach policyholders with customized messaging that is more likely to convert.

 Quoting Accurate Premiums